How Much Does Swag Really Cost?

 Because your brand will be associated with the swag it adorns – sometimes for many years - it is important to make it the right association.
 Ideally, your promotional gift will be in front of your prospect when they are in a position to purchase your product or service.

 Using an experienced agent is a wise investment – it will save you time and can ensure a smooth progression during the customization process.
-The Sales Specialists at Higher Promos can recommend products based on your logo image, theme, audience, timeline, and budget.
+The Account Managers at Higher Promos can recommend products based on your logo image, theme, audience, timeline, and budget.
 We know which manufacturers will come through with flying colors to meet your deadlines with quality products your audience will love!

 An agent can also help you think outside of the box with creative ideas that will resonate with your target audience.
 It’s not just the product that can be creative – the messaging on the product, the way it is distributed, and multi-tiered programs come to light when working with an experienced professional.